hynek/svcs/docs/integrations/flask.md

 ## Testing

-Having a central place for all your services, makes it obvious where to mock them for testing.
+Having a central place for all your services makes it obvious where to mock them for testing.
 So, if you want the connection service to return a mock `Connection`, you can do this:

 ```python